 After (mostly) raising two amazing kids and spending roughly a decade teaching high school English in Indiana, Brandie discovered that she was, in fact, the subject of a famous Rolling Stones song: “You Can’t Always Get What You Want.”
 While completing her MA in English and a Master’s Certificate in the Teaching of Writing at IUPUI, she realized that she wanted to be doing more research, writing, publishing, and presenting than her schedule as a secondary teacher would allow.
 In a strange midlife crisis, she moved her amazing and supportive husband and children twice so that she can focus on scholarly pursuits, including preservice English teacher preparation in the teaching of writing, devalued Englishes, and discovery learning in writing classrooms.
 Now surrounded by amazing scholars who teach her how to be a better academic, researcher, thinker, and person every day, she knows for certain that “if you try sometimes, you just might find, you get what you need.”

-Jonathan Brownlee received a BA in Philosophy and Communications from Bethel College and a MA in Liberal Studies, with concentrations in English and philosophy, from Indiana University (Fort Wayne).
-His current academic interests are cultural rhetoric, rhetorical history, writing theory, and the connection between rhetoric and philosophy.
-Outside of his academic studies, Jonathan is a writer, maker, and consumer of all things political.
+Jonathan Brownlee received a BA in Philosophy and Communications from Bethel College and a MA in Liberal Studies (with concentrations in English and philosophy) from Indiana University.
+His current academic interests include embodiment, cultural rhetorics, rhetorical theory, historical rhetoric, and the connection between rhetoric and philosophy.
+Outside of academia, Jonathan is a visual artist and the author of Soliloquy.

 Triauna is from North Texas and earned a BA in Broadcast Journalism from the University of Texas Pan American in 2008 and minored in English and Psychology.
 She returned to school to earn a MA in English Literature and Cultural Studies, followed by a second MA in Interdisciplinary Studies with a focus on rhetoric and communication.
 In addition, Triauna has taught first-year composition courses at UTRGV and adapted a class into a special topics course about technology’s effect on rhetoric and communication.
 Her research focuses on rhetoric’s role in ethnomusicology, cultural studies, digital communication, politics, race relations, and identity.
 In her free time, Triauna enjoys writing fanfiction, engaging in conversations about the existential and ontology, and watching the NFL.